anferico/simplesocial/README.md

 # Simple Social

-A simple Social Network written in Java that exploits Java's TCP and UDP sockets, as well as RMI (Remote Method Invocation).
+A simple Social Network (with command line interface) written in Java that exploits Java's TCP and UDP sockets, as well as RMI (Remote Method Invocation).